 The benefits of an investment banker manifest when they begin reaching out to buyers.
 A well-run sales process says a lot about a business and will translate to higher offers.

 A successful sales process creates a selective, competitive environment that enables the business owner and potential buyers to assess the strategic fit of the transaction.
 Business owners can vet each buyer’s goals and intentions, which allows them to ensure the continuity of things that are important to them, such as maintaining corporate culture or ensuring the well-being of current employees.
 Buyers, on the other hand, have the opportunity to explain their goals and differentiate themselves from the competition.

 I would caution you to avoid inexperienced investment bankers with minimal industry connections and expertise.
-They typically take a one-size-fits-all sales approach, which involves email blasting thousands of potential buyers.
-This mass auction approach affects the caliber of buyers that respond.
-Since it requires so much time and effort to differentiate oneself in a mass auction, many strategic buyers choose not to participate.
-As a result, non-serious buyers slip into the sales process, which wastes precious time.
+They typically take a one-size-fits-all sales approach, which involves email blasting thousands of potential buyers, a “mass auction” of sorts.
+This approach diminishes the caliber of buyers that respond and wastes precious time.
 The quantity over quality mantra of these bankers also means they won’t bother to get to know your business intimately, making them poor representatives for your company.

 Ultimately, the goal of this stage is to identify a few promising buyers to move forward with.
 This involves getting them to sign NDA agreements, assessing whether they are a good fit for your company, and beginning to structure the deal.